 Facial comparison is not available for FLOWlock/FLOWmulti on iPad.

-- Require voice detection: If enabled, a microphone on a participant's device records and transcribe actual sentences spoken during the course of the lockdown exam.
+Require voice detection: If enabled, a microphone on a participant's device records and transcribe actual sentences spoken during the course of the lockdown exam.

 You can also enable or disable settings for individual participants at the bottom of the page.
+Please note that facial comparison and voice detection need to be enabled as general flow settings and then disabled for individual participants.

 Advanced Tab (